sdss/clu/docs/sphinx/legacy.rst

 CLU provides its own implementation of the above protocol via the `.BaseLegacyActor` class.
 Although the internals are different, the behaviour for the user should be exactly the same as with the new-style `.AMQPActor` class (e.g., `~.BaseLegacyActor.write` and `~.BaseLegacyActor.send_command` have the same interface).
 The `.LegacyActor` class provides the actor functionality along with the usual :ref:`Click-based parsing <parser>`.

-When the actor is run, it starts a `~.BaseLegacyActor.server` which is an instance of `.TCPStreamServer`.
-Similarly, it creates a client connection to Tron that can be accessed over the `~.BaseLegacyActor.tron` attribute.
+When the actor is run, it starts a server which is an instance of `.TCPStreamServer`.
+Optionally, it creates a client connection to Tron that can be accessed over the `~.BaseLegacyActor.tron` attribute.
 When a new user connects to the server, a callback is issued to `~.BaseLegacyActor.new_user`, which adds the transport to the list of users and outputs some information to the new user.
 New commands are handled by the `~.BaseLegacyActor.new_command` callback, which parses the command and creates a `.Command` instance which is then sent to `~.BaseActor.parse_command`.

 Keyword parsing
 ~~~~~~~~~~~~~~~